Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 Sprites can rotate.
 Bitmaps can't.
 I won't be using most of the functionality so I'll use a wrapper and interface with the IDrawableComponent DIP.

+### StateManager and StateMachines

+Only the state manager knows the transitions between states, the states themselves are wholly unaware of which to and from transitions they undergo.

 ### Doubles vs Floats

 Floats are 16b and since we have a lot of numbers, let's go with floats for performance reasons.